Russell Westbrook is fast-approaching some impressive history, and the person he's ready to pass is on his side.

 Oscar Robertson's record of 41 triple-doubles in one NBA regular season is hopelessly looking on as Westbrook's total continues to climb.
 Heading into Friday's game against the Spurs, Westbrook needed just four triple-doubles, with eight games left, to surpass Robertson.

-Some might think Robertson would be quietly hoping Westbrook catches a case of poor shooting down the stretch to preserve his record.
+Some might think Robertson would be quietly hoping Westbrook catches a case of poor shooting down the stretch to preserve his record set during the 1961-62 season.
 That, however, is not the case.

 "I hope he does it.
 I always thought he was a great basketball player," Robertson said Friday of Westbrook, via ESPN.com.
 "I was talking to some basketball people the other night, and I said, 'I don't think any of these guards can beat him on a one-on-one game.'
 I think he's been tremendous for the team, his fans and also for television."